manelsito/TechnicalTest/README.md

 3. Right-click on the class and select "Run" or "Run as," then choose "Spring Boot App" to start the application.

 4. The application will run on a local server, and you can access it through your browser at [http://localhost:8080](http://localhost:8080) (or the port you configured in `application.properties`).

+##Problems

+1. I have had several problems with spring security because they have recently updated it and some functionalities have been deprecated, so looking for guides and tutorials has been a bit difficult for me